The Difference Between Peptides, Amino Acids, and Proteins

 Protein is essential when it comes to skin’s structure and function.
 When protein is present, skin feels firm and bouncy; when it’s not, skin sags and wrinkles become more apparent.
 There are three kinds of protein that you’ll come across most often in skincare: collagen, elastin, and keratin.

 Collagen is the most abundant protein in our bodies and probably the one you’re most familiar with.
 While our skin produces collagen naturally, it does break down over time (which is why aging skin looks crepey and tired).
 While you can’t prevent that degradation from happening, you can take in extra sources of collagen through diet, supplements, or applying it topically through skincare.
 There’s limited research, however, that proves outside sources of collagen are very effective.
 Instead, prevent it from prematurely breaking down by incorporating antioxidants and sunscreen into your daily routine.
-Another vegan-friendly option is to look for microalgae in your skincare, formulated in both our Advanced Restoring Serum and Advanced Night Cream.
+Another vegan-friendly option is to look for microalgae in your skincare, formulated in our Advanced Night Cream.
 This topical ingredient has a similar amino acid profile to collagen, firming skin and improving tone in weeks.

 This protein helps maintain the structure of our skin cells, keeping skin youthful and, well, elastic.
 Like collagen, we lose elastin as we age.
 One way to keep skin nice and plump is with retinol.
 A vitamin A derivative, retinol increases the speed at which new skin cells are produced, evening out bumpy texture and restoring skin’s bounce.
 Apply our Gentle Retinol Serum nightly to reap these benefits.

 Keratin is responsible for keeping skin—and hair and nails—strong.
 This protein shares similar properties with collagen and elastin, but may be especially relevant if you have keratosis pilaris (KP).
 Often referred to as "chicken skin", keratosis pilaris is a skin condition caused by excess keratin.
 This protein buildup blocks hair follicles, causing small bumps to appear on the skin, including our arms, legs, and bum.
 To help treat keratosis pilaris, exfoliate away excess skin cells using a facial exfoliator or body scrub.
-Since KP is more common for dry skin types, follow up with a cream, like Skin Soak, and body moisturizer.
+Since KP is more common for dry skin types, follow up with a cream, like Skin Soak.